kaethorn/mp3-report/README.md

 * plain (default)

 ## TODO

-### Features
-* find albums with inconsistent tags: album artist, artist or album
-* find tracks that have a text format other than UTF-8
 * group by artist and find differing genres

-### Misc
-* HTML reports (simple, collapsible)
-* add more tests (e.g. one per reporter per file format)
+* add more tests and comments (e.g. one per reporter per file format)